-Canada’s credit card market saw some dramatic changes in 2017.
+Canada’s credit card market saw some dramatic changes over the last year.
 Rewards programs were altered, popular cards were discontinued, and one new game-changer card joined the market.

 Travel rewards credit cards continue to be very popular amongst Canadians — who doesn’t want to travel for free?
 The problem is, there are so many different cards and programs that it can be difficult to figure out which is the best for you.

 To make things easier, we’re highlighting the best travel credit cards in Canada for 2018.

 Ratehub.ca’s best travel credit cards in Canada

 - Best overall travel rewards card: Scotiabank Gold American Express

 - Best overall runner-up: BMO World Elite MasterCard